 This isn’t a Gary V blog.
 I’m not going to tell you to be grateful because it will give you better sleep or decrease stress.
-I’m not going position it as a means to an end.
+I’m not going to position it as a means to an end.
 It’s an end.
 You should be grateful.
 We can go over the benefits of practicing gratitude.
 People who practice gratitude are more compassionate, more optimistic, and more content with themselves and their lives.
 It also gives us the gift of low blood pressure and a stronger immune system.

 Be Grateful for Each Day